 Creating your content marketing strategy is essential once you have defined your website’s purpose and the audience you want to reach.
 While developing your content marketing strategy, consider the following:

 - What problem is my website attempting to solve?
-What issues are my users likely to encounter that are relevant to my site’s purpose?
+What issues will my users likely encounter relevant to my site’s purpose?

 - How can I convey my help to my visitors?
-What type of guide, tutorial, or self-help video will work best for my audience and the type of content hubs I intend to build?
+What type of guide, tutorial, or self-help video will work best for my audience and the content hubs I intend to build?

 - How many content hubs will I start with?
-What are the main topics I intend to cover in-depth, and what sub-topics are most relevant to them?
+What main topics do I intend to cover in-depth, and what sub-topics are most relevant to them?

-- Will my audience discover my content hubs via search engines like Google and Yahoo! due to my SEO tactics, or should I also launch a social media marketing strategy simultaneously?
+- Will my audience discover my content hubs via search engines like Google and Yahoo! due to my SEO tactics, or should I also simultaneously launch a social media marketing strategy?

 - How often will I research current phrase and keyword trends with tools such as Google Trends to ensure that my content hubs are updated enough and relevant to my audience?

-- What measurements and analytics are most important to me when it comes to my website’s visitor stats?
+- What measurements and analytics are most important to me regarding my website’s visitor stats?
 How often will I check my website’s stats, and which variables are the most important and valuable to me when measuring each of my content hubs’ success?
-How do I intend to measure the success of a content hub and its sub-topic hubs?
+Finally, how do I intend to measure the success of a content hub and its sub-topic clusters?

 Research Top Keywords and Phrases

-Spend time to research keywords and phrases that are most relevant to your website and the type of content hubs you are creating.
-Use tools such as Google Trends and Google AdWords to learn more about popular keywords and the price of promoting various phrases that are most likely to resonate with your target audience.
-It is important to conduct keyword and phrase research at least once a month to monitor the overall trends in your niche and the popularity of keywords you are targeting with your content hubs.
+Spend time researching keywords and phrases most relevant to your website and the content hubs you are creating.
+Use tools such as Google Trends and AdWords to learn more about popular keywords and the price of promoting phrases most likely to resonate with your target audience.
+It is important to conduct keyword and phrase research at least once a month to monitor the overall trends in your niche and the popularity of keywords you target with your content hubs.

 Create Your Content

-Once you understand your audience and the content hubs you are creating, you can then begin to research, develop, and publish your content.
-Create content that belongs in their relevant and designated hub on your website.
+Once you understand your audience and the content hubs you are creating, you can begin researching, developing, and publishing your content.
+First, create content that belongs in their relevant and designated cluster on your website.
 Ensure each article, infographic, video, or news article is relevant, uses the right keywords, and is fully optimized for SEO before publishing it live.

 Connect With Others

-Putting a content hub to use on your own website is not only a way to boost your website’s ranking within search engines, but it also helps to establish yourself or your business as an authoritative source.
-With content hubs relevant, informative, and superior to your competition, attract new visitors, garner online followers, and generate leads and revenue with ease.
+Putting a content hub to use on your website is a way to boost your website’s ranking within search engines, but it also helps to establish yourself or your business as an authoritative source.
+With content hubs relevant, informative, and superior to your competition, they attract new visitors, garner online followers, and quickly generate leads and revenue.